scholarships for military children, spouses, and veterans

 A child of a U.S. Military member.
 Image: DoDLive

 There are over 1.3 million active duty military personnel in the United States.
-When you consider the even larger amount of spouses and children, there are millions of individuals each year impacted by military service.
+When you consider the even larger number of spouses and children, there are millions of individuals each year impacted by military service.

 What scholarships exist specifically for children and grandchildren of U.S. service members, both active duty and veterans?